trustpoliticsfear/trustpoliticsfear.github.io/bibliography.md

     Muslims: Attitudes and experiences of Muslims
     Report**](https://www.isra.org.au/site/user-assets/docs/the20resilience20and20ordinariness20of20australian20muslims-wb.pdf)

-Academic Publications, Non-Fiction, Memoirs and Novels:
+Academic Publications, Non-Fiction, Memoirs and Novels
 =======================================================

 Academic